tejas-gosavi/tejas-gosavi.github.io/content/blog/2025/anatomy-of-hex-arch-todo-1.md

 A few days later, I was reading about clean architecture and then explored how we can transition from clean to hexagonal architecture.
 That's when I gained a better understanding of it.

-So, enough about the past—let's focus on the present.
+So, enough about the past, let's focus on the present.

 ## What This Series Will Cover